Are you about to purchase a business? This is both an exciting and significant prospect, but it carries with it some important legal considerations.

 If done appropriately and with the right lawyer, buying an established business can bring with it a highly successful and profitable outcome.

-Buying an established business can have a number of advantages.
-The business could have a proven history of profitability, existing clientele, marketing, and functioning workplace procedures.
-But there can be pitfalls if you don’t do your research early in the buying stage.
+There are a number of advantages to buying an established business.
+The business could have a proven history of profitability, existing clientele, supplier relationships, marketing collateral, and functioning workplace procedures.
+But there can be pitfalls if you don’t do your research early on in the buying stage.

 If you’re looking to purchase an existing business you’ll need to carefully consider some of the following points;

 The Vendor – does the person selling the business have the right to sell it and why is the business being sold?

 Licencing – different businesses have different statutory licencing requirements that must be complied with for operations to continue – are they up to date?

 Business history – is there an existing client list that will stay when the business changes hands, who are the current suppliers etc.

 Costs – what are the existing costs and obligations of the business, ongoing bills, staff costs (future pay increases), repairs, existing debts etc.

 Assets – many businesses will have equipment pertinent to the continued operation of the business.